...

 Venting Grooves

-Relief groove is a channel for the escape of gas and it is mostly in the parting line.
+Relief groove3 is a channel for the escape of gas and it is mostly in the parting line.

 Venting Holes